-The Fokker F-27 Friendship is a 44 seat turboprop airliner which was designed in the Netherlands in the 1950's as a replacement for the ubiquitous Douglas DC-3.
-New Zealand's National Airways Corporation (NAC), and later Air New Zealand operated 16 of these aircraft from 1960 until 1990.
-Two of these aircraft remain in freight service in New Zealand with Airwork NZ.
+The Fokker F-27 Friendship is a 44 seat turboprop airliner which was designed in the Netherlands in the 1950’s as a replacement for the ubiquitous Douglas DC-3.
+New Zealand’s National Airways Corporation (NAC), and later Air New Zealand operated 24 of these aircraft from 1960 until 1990, comprised of 13 F27-100 models and 11 F27-500 models.
+Two of these aircraft were operated up until as recently as 2016 by Airwork NZ.

 In 2005, local identity and aviation enthusiast Peter McQuarters acquired ZK-BXG and arranged to place her on display in Ashburton.
 Peter also tracked down her original wings, a set of tail planes and fin, and enough other parts to almost complete the restoration of the aircraft.
 By the 50th Anniversary of NAC in 2007 Peter and his team had the interior of the aircraft almost complete, and had repainted the exterior back to NAC colours.

-In 2011 ZK-BXG was bought by the Aeronautical Society, and she was moved to the Park on 22 December 2011 by BTR Ltd.
+Due to changing circumstances, in 2011 ZK-BXG needed a new home, and was facing being reduced to a cockpit section when she was bought by the Aeronautical Society.
+She was moved to the Ferrymead Heritage Park on 22 December 2011 by BTR Ltd.

-While BXG is now under cover, the tasks of corrosion control, reassembly and restoration are considerable.
+Restoration, corrosion control, and maintenance of ZK-BXG is active, with regular updates posted to the Wings over New Zealand forum.
 Any donations of money or parts to help complete this project would be gratefully received.
-Contact the Society via the contact page if you can help.
+Please contact the Society via the contact page if you can help.